Quasi-hyperbolic planes in relatively hyperbolic groups: Separation of parabolic points and horoballs

 \subsection{Embedded planes}

-We finish this section by noting that in order to find a quasi-isometrically embedded copy of $\HH^2$ in a relatively hyperbolic group, we need only to embed a quadrant of $\HH^2$ into our model space $X$, provided that the embedding does not go too far into the horoballs.
+In order to find a quasi-isometrically embedded copy of $\HH^2$ in a relatively hyperbolic group, we only need to embed a half-space of $\HH^2$ into our model space $X$, provided that the embedding does not go too far into the horoballs.
 (Compare with \cite{BK-05-quasiarc-planes}.)
-As we see later, this means that we do not need to embed a quasi-circle into the boundary of our group, merely a quasi-arc.
+As we see later, this means that we do not need to embed a quasi-circle into the boundary of $X$, but merely a quasi-arc.